Eurasian Steppe: Ural–Caspian Narrowing

-Kazakh Steppe (Central Steppe)
+Kazakh Steppe

-The Kazakh Steppe extends from the Urals to Dzungaria.
+The Kazakh Steppe makes up most of the Eurasian Steppe in Central Asia.
+It extends from the Urals to Dzungaria.
 To the south, it grades off into semi-desert and desert which is interrupted by two great rivers, the Amu Darya (Oxus) and Syr Darya (Jaxartes), which flow northwest into the Aral Sea and provide irrigation for agriculture.
 In the southeast is the densely populated Fergana Valley and west of it the great oasis cities of Tashkent, Samarkand and Bukhara along the Zeravshan River.
 The southern area has a complex history (see Central Asia and Greater Iran), while in the north, the Kazakh Steppe proper was relatively isolated from the main currents of written history.

 Dzungarian Narrowing

-On the east side of the former Sino-Soviet border, mountains extend north almost to the forest zone with only limited grassland in Dzungaria.
+Along the former Sino-Soviet border, mountains extend north almost to the forest zone, separating the Central Steppe from the Eastern Steppe, leaving only limited grassland in Dzungaria.
+This discontinuous section of the Eurasian steppe connects the great steppes of Central Asia and East Asia.

 The east-west Tian Shan Mountains divide the steppe into Dzungaria in the north and the Tarim Basin to the south.
 Dzungaria is bounded by the Tarbagatai Mountains on the west and the Mongolian Altai Mountains on the east, neither of which is a significant barrier.
 Dzungaria has good grassland around the edges and a central desert.
 It often behaved as a westward extension of Mongolia and connected Mongolia to the Kazakh Steppe.
 To the north of Dzungaria are mountains and the Siberian forest.
 To the south and west of Dzungaria, and separated from it by the Tian Shan mountains, is an area about twice the size of Dzungaria, the oval Tarim Basin.
-The Tarim Basin is too dry to support even a nomadic population, but around its edges rivers flow down from the mountains giving rise to a ring of cities which lived by irrigation agriculture and east-west trade.
+The Tarim Basin's arid conditions make it unsuitable for sustaining a nomadic population.
+However, along its periphery, rivers descend from the mountains, creating a circle of cities that thrived on irrigation agriculture and engaged in east-west trade.
 The Tarim Basin formed an island of near civilization in the center of the steppe.
 The Northern Silk Road went along the north and south sides of the Tarim Basin and then crossed the mountains west to the Fergana Valley.
 At the west end of the basin the Pamir Mountains connect the Tian Shan Mountains to the Himalayas.
 To the south, the Kunlun Mountains separate the Tarim Basin from the thinly peopled Tibetan Plateau.